 Constitutional Mandate: Article 1, Section 2, mandates that the country conduct a count of its population once every 10 years.
 The 2020 Census will mark the 24th time that the country has counted its population since 1790.

 How Can I Respond?

-In March 2020, each home will receive an invitation to respond to the 2020 Census questionnaire by mail.
-The invitation will include all the necessary information and instructions to complete the 2020 Census.
+In March 2020, each household received an invitation to respond to the 2020 Census questionnaire in the mail.
+The invitation includes all the necessary information and instructions to complete the 2020 Census.

 There will be three ways to respond: